redbrick/static-site/source/help/exams/webmaster-test-2002-agm/index.md

 1 hour long.
 Attempt all sections; there are no trick questions.
 For optional questions, you may answer more than one option, the marks from the highest scored options will be awarded.

-You may refer to the [reference sheet on regular expressions](webmaster2002-regex.shtml).
+You may refer to the reference sheet on regular expressions(these were lost to the winds of time)

 Section A - General Web "Stuff" (spot the question that's been on the last 3 tests)